Professor Paul Readman

 Research interests and PhD supervision

-Dr Readman’s research interests lie in modern British political and cultural history.
-He has published articles on electoral and agrarian politics, landscape preservation, the politics of patriotism, foreign policy, historiography and historical methods, and the place of the past in late Victorian and Edwardian culture.
-He is author of Land and Nation in England: Patriotism, National Identity and the Politics of Land, 1880-1914 (2008), which examines political debates about Englishness, agriculture and land reform.
-He has also published, as co-editor, The Land Question in Britain, 1750-1950 (2009).
-Two further co-edited volumes are forthcoming: By-elections in British Politics 1832-1914 (2013), and Borderlands in World History, 1700-1914 (2014).
-Dr Readman’s current book project concerns the history of the English landscape between the late eighteenth and early twentieth centuries.
+Paul’s research interests lie in modern British political and cultural history.
+He has published articles and essays on a wide range of subjects, including electoral politics, the British ‘land question’, landscape preservation, the politics of patriotism, foreign policy, historiography and historical methods, mountaineering, historical pageants, and the place of the past in late Victorian and Edwardian culture.
+He is author of Land and Nation in England (2008), which examines political debates about Englishness, agriculture and land reform.
+More recently, he has published a major study of English National identity and its relationship to landscape, Storied Ground (2018).
+He has also published, as co-editor, The Land Question in Britain, 1750-1950 (2009), By-elections in British Politics 1832-1914 (2013), Borderlands in World History, 1700-1914 (2014), and Walking Histories, 1800-1914 (2016).

 - Nineteenth- and twentieth-century British national identities